 I have an older brother with complex learning disabilities, and so I’m able to draw from his perspective in addition to my own.
 He has expressed a keen interest to appear on The Undateables, and my family and I would be more than happy for him to do so.
 Neither of us feel alienated, uncomfortable, ridiculed or patronised by the show.
 Again, I do appreciate the criticism but for those who bother to watch it with an open mind, I believe you will find it to be well-meaning, sincere and sympathetic.
 Those involved have benefitted, it has given others in similar circumstances the confidence to look for love, and it has made society realise that we all have basic human needs and desires, and the right to pursue them.

 It’s easy for viewers to criticise on social media, having watched only one or none of the episodes.
 But I implore you, ask the participants.
 Their response says it all, for me anyway.
 It seems to me the majority of negative critics haven’t actually seen the show and are therefore judging it superficially.
 It is certainly not a freak show and is not treated as such.

 The dating agencies, often run by the parents or relatives of those with disabilities, aim to match clients based on common interests.
 Disabled people are not merely bundled with others with similar disabilities.
 To assume so says more about those who think this than anyone involved with The Undateables.

-Who knows if Channel 4 will commission another series of the popular show.
-Based on viewing figures I’m guessing it’s more than likely they will.
-And, if so I’ll be watching.
+Who knows if Channel4 will commission another series of the popular show.
+Based on viewing figures, I’m guessing it’s more than likely they will.
+If so, I’ll certainly be tuning in.